-There are plenty of circumstances where you have to move quickly to secure a deal.
-And sometimes getting ahold of liquid assets or long-term funding doesn’t happen as quickly as you need it to.
+There are plenty of circumstances where you have to move quickly to secure a deal, and sometimes liquidating assets or securing long-term funding doesn’t happen as quickly as you need it to.

 In these instances, interim funding options, like a bridge loan, can help you get the money you need to get things done.